martinvonk/SPEI/paper/paper.md

 Climdex is an online platform that offers a range of different indices describe changes in heat, cold, precipitation and drought over time [@climdex].
 Several precipitation indices of the climdex platform are available in the SPEI python package.

 # Reproducibility
-On the SPEI repository [@vonk_spei_github] there is a Jupyter Notebook available to reproduce the figures form this article.
+On the SPEI GitHub repository [@vonk_spei_github] there is a Jupyter Notebook available to reproduce the figures form this article.

 # Acknowledgements
 Thanks to all the scientists who used and cited this package [@adla_use_2024;@segura_use_2025;@mourik_use_2025;@panigrahi_use_2025] via @vonk_spei_zenodo.
 Thanks to Mark Bakker for reading this manuscript and providing feedback.